 Subscription to our newsletters

-Housingnet informs its customers and business partners regularly by means of a newsletter about enterprise offers.
+Housingnet informs its customers and business partners regularly by means of a newsletter about updates, news and offers.
 The enterprise's newsletter may only be received by the data subject if (1) the data subject has a valid e-mail address and (2) the data subject registers for the newsletter shipping.
 A confirmation e-mail will be sent to the e-mail address registered by a data subject for the first time for newsletter shipping, for legal reasons, in the double opt-in procedure.
 This confirmation e-mail is used to prove whether the owner of the e-mail address as the data subject is authorized to receive the newsletter.